jhtpotter/bipartite-in-python/README.md

 # bipartite-in-python
-A conversion of Biometry's bipartite R-package to Python 3
+A WIP conversion of Biometry's bipartite R-package to Python 3